Teco pottery: Wares and history

 Teco pottery shapes derived from line and color rather than elaborate decoration.
 The smooth, micro-crystalline, matte "Teco Green" glaze of Teco art pottery was developed independently and was not an attempt to copy the famous Grueby green.
-In addition to “Teco Green”, Teco pottery was manufactured in additional colors such as earthen brown, matte blue, aventurine, and other colors.
+In addition to Teco Green, Teco pottery was manufactured in colors such as earthen brown, matte blue, and aventurine.

 Most of the 500 shapes created by 1911 were the product of Gates' efforts, many of the remaining Teco designs were the work of several Chicago architects that were involved in the Prairie School style as expressed by Frank Lloyd Wright.
 They had rejected the revival styles of American architecture of the 19th century in favor of using wood, stone and clay in simplicity of design.
 Any ornamentation consisted of geometrical or natural objects which merged gracefully with the form.
 Teco Pottery became closely linked with this style and the pottery was often an integral part of Prairie School homes Bungalow.